Avanade/DbEx/README.md

 DbEx.Test.Console git:(main)> dotnet run -- -cv cs all
 ```

-Next, create your own console app, follow the structure of `DbEx.Test.Console` project, add reference to https://www.nuget.org/packages/DbEx and your SQL scripts.
+Next, create your own console app, follow the structure of `DbEx.Test.Console` project, add reference to https://www.nuget.org/packages/DbEx, then add in your SQL scripts.

 Currently, the easiest way of generating scripts from an existing database, is to use the `Generate Scripts` feature of _SQL Server Management Studio_ and copy its output.